Fran4/pyprocessmacro/README.md

   * All mediation models support an infinite number of mediators (versus a maximum of 10 in Process).
   * Normal theory tests for the indirect effect(s) are not reported, as the bootstrapping approach is now widely accepted and in most cases more robust.
-  * Plotting capabilities: PyProcessMacro can generate the plot of direct and indirect effects at various levels of the moderators.
-See the documentation for plot_indirect_effects() and plot_direct_effects().
+  * Plotting capabilities: PyProcessMacro can generate the plot of conditional direct and indirect effects at various levels of the moderators.
+See the documentation for plot_conditional_indirect_effects() and plot_conditional_direct_effects().
   * Fast estimation process: PyProcessMacro leverages the capabilities of NumPy to efficiently compute a large number of bootstrap estimates, and dramatically speed up the estimation of complex models.
   * Transparent bootstrapping: PyProcessMacro explicitely reports the number of bootstrap samples that have been